mtewes/tenbilac/README.md

 Tenbilac
 ========

 Tenbilac is a simple and exploratory feedforward neural network library that is designed to yield statistically _accurate_ regressions despite noisy input features.
-Given a special structure of the training data, the network can be trained to minimize _bias_ instead of _error_.
+Thanks to a special structure of the training data, networks can be trained to minimize _bias_ instead of _error_.
 This is useful to solve *inverse regression* problems (aka "[calibration problems](https://en.wikipedia.org/wiki/Calibration_(statistics))" of regression).

 Note that the present implementation is a demonstration more than an optimized library: it is based on numpy and purely numerical differentiation with scipy.optimize.